-Films must have been completed after 1 January 2017.
+Films and music videos must have been completed after 1st January 2019.
 Films completed prior to this date will be automatically disqualified unless they have been specifically invited by the SSFF organizing team.

 You may enter more than one film to the SSFF, however a separate entry form, film upload and additional entry fee is required for each film submitted.
 There is no discount for multiple films submitted.

 To make a submission to the SSFF you must be authorised to submit the film for consideration including having the relevant permission(s) from a distributor or sales agent representing the film and you must have obtained the necessary permissions for the inclusion of copyrighted music and/or images within your film.

 By making a submission, you confirm you possess all rights necessary for the screening of the submitted film at the SSFF, including holding the relevant ownership rights and you are agreeing that the work is original.
 SCC, its members, employees, partners and volunteers of SSFF will not be held responsible for the authorised inclusion of any copyrighted materials contained within or in connection with the submitted film or where the appropriate rights or permissions have not been obtained.
 SSFF reserve the right to disqualify, without refund of the submission fee, any film with the unauthorised inclusion of copyrighted materials or incorrect rights/permissions.

 All submitted film material must not defame or invade the rights of any person living or dead and you are required to keep SCC indemnified for any violations of the law in this respect.

 By making a submission you consent to your film being considered for any awards that may be given at the SSFF.